nuist2685/PFDMNet/README.md

 ## Overview

 PFDMNet is proposed for infrared small target detection in complex scenes.
-The main idea is to use frequency decomposition to describe background structures and target details separately, and then combine them with learnable feature modeling for more reliable small target segmentation.
+It uses frequency decomposition to separately describe background structures and target details, and further combines them with learnable feature modeling for more reliable small target segmentation.

 The source code and related materials will be made publicly available after the manuscript is accepted.